paultopia/murdersky/index.md

 Please don’t try to use a rear wheel drive car.

-People drive like idiots around here.
+People drive like idiots in parts of the Midwest, especially, for some reason, Iowa.
 When it’s dry and sunny, they drive about 20 mph slower than they ought; when it’s raining or snowing they drive about 20mph faster than they ought.
-That’s why you’ll see countless cars in the ditch on the 380 freeway to the airport in the winter.
+That’s why you’ll see countless cars in the ditch on every freeway in Iowa in the winter.
 Don’t let that be you.
 Just let the testosterone-mad pickup truck morons pass.